 Sebastian Ernst

-I am an Economics PhD candidate at the London School of Economics.
-My research interests are in public economics, labour economics and industrial organisation.
+I am a 5th year Economics PhD candidate at the London School of Economics.
+My research interests are in public economics, industrial organization and labor economics.

 Publications